reserve-protocol/protocol/docs/system-design.md

 - Unit of Account `{UoA}`: Any particular RToken must have a single Unit of Account.
 This unit is used internally to compare the values of different assets, as when deciding when there's enough revenue to start an auction, or in which of several surplus assets we hold the largest surplus.

-- Target unit `{target}`: Outside of default, each collateral in an RToken basket is expected to be stable or appreciating against some exogenous currency.
-The exogenous currency is that collateral's _target unit_.
-We expect that in many RTokens that people actually want, all of those target units will be the same, and we can speak of the RToken maintaining stability or appreciation against _its_ target unit.
+- Target unit `{target}`: Outside of default, each collateral in an RToken basket is expected to be stable or appreciating against some exogenous unit.
+The exogenous unit is that collateral's _target unit_.
+We expect that in many RTokens that people actually want, many of the target units will be the same, and we can speak of the RToken maintaining stability or appreciation against a linear combination of target units.

 - Reference unit `{ref}`: When collateral tokens are expected to appreciate, it's generally because some defi protocol (or protocols) produces a token that is freely redeemable for some base token, and that redemption rate is expected to monotonically increase over time.
 That base token is the _reference unit_ for the collateral token.
 The RToken protocol expects reference units to be in a known, predictable relationship with target units, and will flag a collateral token as defaulting if that relationship appears to be broken.